 The present Guide emanates from the Cape, prompted by the desire to make the claims of the colonists better known, and is founded upon the materials collected by Mr. W. J. Irons, who is one of the most active and public-spirited colonists, who is not only familiar with the Cape, but took a prominent part in the colonisation of Natal, and particularly in the settlement of Verulam.
 As a basis for the work, Mr. Irons addressed questions to the authorities of all the districts, and the information is, therefore, authentic and recent; and Mr. Irons, being well acquainted with the views of the working and emigrant classes at home, has been able to provide for them the very materials they require.
-We think the work is impartial, that no undue favour is shown to one colony over another, and, having tested it, we find that it contains the latest information.
+We think the work is impartial, that no undue favour is shown to one colony over another, latest information.
 There is a description of Greyland, the proposed new colony, and a mention of such new villages as Robertson and Malagas.